-You should also be mindful not to place the money tree in close proximity to any indoors sources of heat which can cause the temperature to fluctuate significantly, as this can also be a contributing factor to leaves turning yellow and dropping off.
+You should also be mindful not to place the money tree in close proximity to any indoor sources of heat which can cause the temperature to fluctuate significantly, as this can also be a contributing factor to leaves turning yellow and dropping off.

 Money Tree Turning Yellow After Repotting

 The reason money trees turn yellow after repotting is usually because of transplant shock or because the soil drains too slowly for the money tree to tolerate.
-A sudden change in conditions after repotting, damp soil and any interference with its root system can cause the money tree’s leaves to turn yellow and drop off.
+A sudden change in conditions after repotting, damp soil, and any interference with its root system can cause the money tree’s leaves to turn yellow and drop off.

-Larger pots contain more soil and dry out at a much slower rate, so if you have repotted the money tree into a pot that is significantly larger then its previous pot, additional soil may be drying out too slowly for the money tree to tolerate, which results in yellow leaves.
+Larger pots contain more soil and dry out at a much slower rate, so if you have repotted the money tree into a pot that is significantly larger than its previous pot, additional soil may be drying out too slowly for the money tree to tolerate, which results in yellow leaves.

-Money trees grow naturally in well draining, porous, aerated soil which allows water to drain effectively.
+Money trees grow naturally in well-draining, porous, aerated soil which allows water to drain effectively.

 If the potting soil has been firmed in around the money tree’s roots after repotting then this causes water to drain at a slower rate and excludes oxygen from around the roots.